k-deguz/k-deguz.github.io/projects/wfinstances-browser.md

 </figure>

 #### A Capstone Project
 To acquire my BS degree in Computer Science, I was required to complete ICS 496.
 This project-based course provides the opportunity for undergraduates to work in teams and apply the technical know-how they have gained throughout their educational journey within the ICS department.
 Students need to plan, execute, deliver and present a software development project.
 This ultimately provides preparation for real-world experiences along with the demands and expectations of the industry.

 The team-based projects are sponsored by many different organizations, including faculty from the ICS department and other departments within the university, state departments, federal agencies, non-profit organizations, or industry partners.
 Students work closely with their project sponsors throughout the project lifecycle to make sure that the project meets the sponsor's expectations and requirements.
-Upon the completion of the course, each team presents a poster about their project at the semester's ICS Project Day.
+Upon the completion of the course, each team presents a poster about their work for ICS Project Day towards the semester's end.

 <!-- Padding for space between sections-->
 <div>